Pages

 New Series of Writing Workshops at the FAC

-Helen Hagemann introduces Releasing the Writer Within into her prose classes.
+RELEASING THE WRITER WITHINHelen Hagemann introduces Releasing the Writer Within into her prose classes.
 Six workshops commencing 11th February – 6th May (fortnightly) will cover the teachings & philosophy of Natalie Goldberg - author of Writing Down the Bones & Wild Mind.
+Workshop #1 – 11th February An introduction into Natalie Goldberg’s Philosophy on Writing Practice/ Enlightenment/Releasing the Imagination/ Making that kamikaze leap.
+Workshop #2 – 25th February Dredging stuff from your mind, and being the judge of your own private...

 Share